aviSrivastava01/leetcode/README.md

-# leetcode
+# leetcode / hackerrank
-repository for some of my leetcode solutions
+repository for some of my leetcode , hackerrnak and other coding prolems in Data Structure and algorithams